blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Spaces/Adams chromatic valence colour spaces.md

-They are a class of [[colour spaces]] suggested by Elliot Quincy Adams.
+They are a class of [[colour space|colour spaces]] suggested by Elliot Quincy Adams.
 They are of two types: Chromatic value spaces and Chromatic valence spaces.

 Two important chromatic value/valence spaces are [[CIELUV]] and [[Hunter Lab]].